- Why does my dachshund stink?

 There are some steps you can take to prevent ear odors from occurring:

 Keep your dog’s hair trimmed around her inner ear area.
 This will help prevent dirt from getting into the ears and causing bacterial growth under the long hair.
 You should also check regularly for dirt or insects inside the ear.
 If you find any, use a cotton ball to gently remove them.

 Even the cleanest, healthiest dog has trillions of bacteria and fungi living on its coat.
 That corn chip smell is a normal byproduct of harmless bacteria that are present in our environment.

-Although many pet owners don’t mind this corn chip aroma, unhealthy amounts of sweat and debris can accumulate in a dachshund’s feet. keeping your dog’s feet groomed, either professionally or at home, eliminates sweat and debris.
-This cuts down on bacterial growth.
+Although many pet owners don’t mind this corn chip aroma, unhealthy amounts of sweat and debris can accumulate on a dachshund’s feet. keeping your dog’s feet groomed, either professionally or at home, eliminates sweat and debris.
+This cuts down bacterial growth.

 Start by washing your pet’s paws with pet shampoo.
 After that, make sure the water has dried off.
 Use your thumb to spread the pads of their paws apart and use a hair clipper to trim the hair between the pads.

 Is it bad that my dog’s feet smell like Fritos?

 It is completely normal for your dog’s feet to smell like Fritos.
 Although, a strong, foul odor can indicate an underlying medical issue such as a bacterial or fungal infection, untreated injury, tumor, or other abnormal growth.